Introduction

 Multiple runs of the same sample

-identifiers in a samplesheet must be unique.
-Rows with different sample
+All sample identifiers in a samplesheet must be unique.
+It is not possible to have different sample identifiers that refer to the same file name.

 Below is an example of a samplesheet containing one paired-end sample: